-When you plug an OBD scanner to your car, it may throw the P0161 code.
+When you plug an OBD scanner into your car, it may throw the P0161 code.
 This code can come alone or with others.
 Either way, the best practice is to troubleshoot and repair it.

 First, you’ll need to understand what the code means.
 That should give you some insight into the vehicle part(s) to focus on if you want to erase the code.
 Here you’ll find all that and more about the P0161 OBD code.